 The property tax protest form gives the property owner space to provide additional details about why they feel they’ve received an unfair assessment.
-Property owners tend to make appeals to the emotions the members of the ARB, but those usually fall on deaf ears.
+Property owners tend to make appeals to the emotions of the members of the ARB, but those usually fall on deaf ears.

-If you indicate that the property has been in your family for years and you can’t afford the property taxes at the assessed value, then the ARB may not give you a fair shot.
+If you indicate that the property has been in your family for years and you can’t afford the property taxes at the assessed value, then the ARB may not give you a shot.
 They can only make judgments based on valid issues with the assessment.

 2. Check the Right Boxes

 You should always double check to ensure that you have made a clear mark in the boxes that apply to your situation.
-The official form lists 10 valid reasons for filing a protest.
+The official form lists 10 valid reasons for filing an appeal.
 In some cases, you may be able to check off more than one box.
 For instance, if you believe that your home was assessed above market value and was also unequally assessed compared to similar properties, then you should check two boxes.

 3. “Other” Is Not a Good Option (Usually)

-Of course, the property tax protest form also gives you a space to check “Other.”
+Of course, the property tax appeal form also gives you a space to check “Other.”
 Unless you have checked previous boxes with defined issues, then checking the “Other” box might be a recipe for disaster.
 It had better be a very good reason if you want the ARB to take your protest seriously.

 4. Describe the Property in Detail